zkrising/Tachi/README.md

 There are way more features that Tachi has, and you can read about all of them [here](https://tachi.readthedocs.io/user/features).

+## Setup

+Setting up a local instance of Tachi at the moment is a bit of a pain.
+You'll need MongoDB and Redis installed and running.

+You'll need `pnpm`.
+Get it with `npm install -g pnpm`.

+Run `_scripts/bootstrap.sh` to move example config files into an active position.

+Use `pnpm install` to install all of the necessary dependencies.

+Use `pnpm start` in a directory to build and run the `client/` or `server/`.

+Run both, together, to have a full tachi setup.

+Use `ts-node server/src/scripts/sync-database` to load the database-seeds.

 ## Repository Info

 This monorepo contains the following codebases: